ShingZhanho/HKOSharp/LocalWeatherForecast_Constructors.md

 #### Remarks

-NineDaysWeather can be only instantized within the assembly.
+LocalWeatherForecast can only be instantized within the assembly.